St. Charles Premises Liability Lawyer

 The highest level of duty applies to invitees.
 This group is defined as someone on the property for the benefit of the owner, such as a customer at a store.
 The responsibility belongs to the owner to keep the property as safe as possible and to protect visitors from dangerous conditions that may not be clear.

 Licensees receive a slightly lower duty of care and are on the property with the owner’s permission for their own purposes or as a social guest.
 They must be warned of dangerous conditions, but owners are not required to actively protect this group, like an invitee would be.
-Knowing a persons’ visitor status can make a big difference in the likelihood of succeeding in a personal injury action, and an attorney with experience in premises liability cases can help determine what their status is.
+Knowing a persons’ visitor status can make a big difference in the likelihood of succeeding in a personal injury action, and a local attorney experienced with premises liability cases can help determine what their status is.